We cannot change the world but together we can make a difference

 • Supplied bikes to poor children so they can attend school

-• Volunteers have Undertaken dental training at One 2 One Medical/Dental Clinic
+• Volunteers have Undertaken dental training at One 2 One Medical/Dental Clinic and Pithiastra University

 What we are doing -now and in the future